 Hybrid Vigor

-HYBRID VIGOR CONS: You can’t perpetuate the herd from your starter rabbits.
-You need to purchase purebred replacement breeding stock.
-Since you are only raising one generation, you lose the ability to select for better strains over time.
-It is critical that you start with rabbits from good meat lines or they will have nothing to contribute to the offspring.
+HYBRID VIGOR CONS: You can’t perpetuate the herd from the resulting crossbred kits.
+Since you’re only raising one generation, you lose the ability to select for better strains over time.
+You need to find quality purebred breeding stock to start and periodically buy new rabbits to replace retired breeders.

 Can you push growth rates too far?

 Can you get kits that weigh 5 pounds by 8 weeks?
 Yes, but realize that it comes at a cost.
-If your sole purpose is to raise fast-growing fryers for meat, consider using hybrid vigor terminal cross stated above.
+If your sole purpose is to raise fast-growing fryers for meat, consider using the hybrid vigor terminal cross stated above.

 “Bad things always happen when an animal is overselected for any single trait.
 Nature will give you a nasty surprise.”